William D. Roberts House

-William D. Roberts

 William D. Roberts was a central figure in the City of Provo's development.
 His home, located at 212 North and 500 West, was built in 1875 in the Greek revival style.
 The William D. Roberts House was designated to the Provo City Historic Landmarks Registry on August 22, 1996.
+It is currently an art gallery.

 Structure

 The William D. Roberts house was constructed in 1875.
-A two-story home with a gable roof, this home is “The best-preserved example in Provo of a house that displays the traditional form and Greek Revival detailing of the pioneer period while concurrently reflecting the increased verticality of the early Victorian influence in Utah (Randall p.
-1).”
+A two-story home with a gable roof, this home is "The best-preserved example in Provo of a house that displays the traditional form and Greek Revival detailing of the pioneer period while concurrently reflecting the increased verticality of the early Victorian influence in Utah (Randall p.
+1)."
 The use of the Greek revival style is evident in the decorative features of the building.
 The home contains a boxed cornice as well as six over six double hung sash windows with pedimental window heads.
 The doors also exhibit these window heads.
 There have been several alterations made to the structure since it was originally made, such as alterations on the facade, and extensions made to the house, the home still retains much of its original character.